Fitbit Review 2025

 Smartwatch Features

 Since Fitbits are worn around the wrist and can display the time, they can easily replace your everyday watch.
 For those of you who carry a cell phone, some models can replicate the functions of a smartwatch, setting alarms and displaying your texts and emails.
-Unlike the much-heralded Apple Watch, Fitbits can work in both Android and iOS environments so that they can sync to most smartphones on the market.
+Unlike the much-heralded Apple Watch, Fitbits can work in both Android and iOS environments, so they can sync to most smartphones on the market.

-Ironically, while I was impressed with how much Fitbits make users want to move, the smartwatch capability I enjoyed most cuts down on moving.
+Ironically, although I was impressed with how much Fitbits make users want to move, the smartwatch capability I enjoyed most cuts down on moving.
 Seniors with cell phones may carry them in a purse or a pocket, or they could be across the room when they hear the ding of an incoming message or ring of a call.
 Is it important or a waste of time?
 Instead of walking across the room or fumbling to pull your phone from your pocket or purse, you can just glance at your Fitbit, which will tell you the sender or caller.
 A tap on your watch allows you to see the message and even answer the phone if desired.
-As someone who receives more than 100 emails a day, I find that wearing a Fitbit makes it so much easier to manage the digital interruptions of life.
+As someone who receives more than 100 emails a day, wearing a Fitbit makes it so much easier to manage the digital interruptions of life.

 Sense also features other apps and can trigger the voice assistants Amazon Alexa and Google Assistant, so you can verbally ask it questions like, “What’s the weather outside?” and see the weather report displayed on the screen.

-My Final Thoughts on Fitbit
+Final Thoughts on Fitbit

 Want a closer look at my experience with Fitbit?
 Check out the video below!